rilldata/rill/docs/docs/using-rill/import-data.md

 Default output format [None]: <None>
 ```

-Private S3 files available to this account can now be pulled into Rill.
+You can now access all the private S3 files that this account has access to through Rill.

 ## Limitations

-Today, a few constraints apply to the data sources you can import:
-- Only Parquet and CSV files are supported.
+- Rill supports `.csv`, `.tsv`, and `.parquet` files, as well as gzipped (`.gz`) versions of these
-- You can only import a single file at a time.
+- You can only import a single data file at a time

 ## Request a new connector

-If you don't see your data source listed above, [please let us know](https://discord.gg/eEvSYHdfWK)!
+If you don't see your data source listed above, please reach out on our [Discord](https://discord.gg/eEvSYHdfWK)!
 We're continually adding new connectors, so your feedback will help us prioritize what data sources to support next.